uchicago-capp-30320/capp-connect/README.md

 ### Instructions to Start Working in the project

-The below is credited to @michplunkett, 2024 CAPP TA

 1. Clone the project with ssh: `git clone git@github.com:uchicago-capp-30320/capp-connect.git`
 2. Download uv: [link](https://docs.astral.sh/uv/).